 \subsection{On the general role of the $Q$-operator as SoV basis generator}

-The known results on SoV in the literature and, in particular, our general construction of the SoV basis allows to show that for a large class of integrable quantum models associated to finite dimensional representation of the Yang-Baxter, reflection algebra or dynamical generalization of them, the transfer matrix (or some simple extension of it) defines a diagonalizable and simple spectrum one parameter family of commuting operators.
-Moreover, for the same class of models we know for a fixed normalization of the eigenvector that the corresponding wavefunction admits the following factorized form:
+The known results on SoV in the literature and, in particular, our general construction of the SoV bases allows to show that for a large class of integrable quantum models associated to finite dimensional representation of the Yang-Baxter, reflection algebra or dynamical generalization of them, the transfer matrix (or some simple extension of it) defines a diagonalizable and simple spectrum one parameter family of commuting operators.
+Moreover, for the same class of models we know for a fixed normalization of the eigenvectors that the corresponding wave functions admit the following factorized form:

 for a quantum space of dimension $\prod_{a=1}^{\mathsf{N}}d_{a}$, where $ Q_{t}(\lambda )$ is the eigenvalue of the $Q$-operator $\mathsf{Q}(\lambda )$ associated to the given transfer matrix eigenvalue and the $\xi _{a}^{(h_{a})}$ is the spectrum of the quantum separate variables $Y_{a}$ satisfying: